NErler/TimeVarImp/README.md

-# TimeVarImp
+# Bayesian imputation of time-varying covariates in linear mixed models
-Example syntax for "Bayesian imputation of time-varying covariates in linear mixed models"
+Example syntax accompanying the paper